craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen - Prime/Big Lore/Economy Pages/Economics of Actstow.md

 Many containers are metal or glass, and re-usability is a prime directive when crafting containers.

+Wooden and Ceramic containers are acceptable, cheaper alternatives to the finer metallic dishes.

 ### Mining
 What can be mined?
 How elaborate are the setups?

+Anything and everything can be mined in the [[Actstow Hills]], but many things are rarer than others.
+Durandurm is extremely rare even compared to other gem rarities.

 ### Magic / Technology
 Has magic influenced any of these things?
 What about Technology?

 Oh ho-ho!
 Let me tell you about the magic of the Dwarven Kingdom of Actstow.
+The pots that the farmers grow their